everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 We now have a set of Wasm components with arithmetic functions sourced from multiple languages.
 Let's run these functions together in some workflows!

+Install [EveryCLI][every-cli-npm] if you haven't already done so from the [Quickstart docs][ec-quickstart], and then we'll write a workflow.

 Homestar and the Everywhere Computer currently use [IPFS Kubo][kubo] as a content-addressed storage layer for Wasm components.
-Follow the [EveryCLI Quickstart](https://docs.everywhere.computer/quick-start/) to install IPFS Desktop which will easily run a node in the background for you.
+In the near future, we'll support other forms of distributed storage.

 EveryCLI starts a gateway that loads Wasm components onto IPFS, prepares workflows, and calls on the Homestar runtime to schedule and execute them.

-Install [EveryCLI][every-cli-npm] if you didn't already from the Quickstar, and then we'll write a workflow.

 ```sh
 npm i -g @everywhere-computer/every-cli